 While no two accidents are completely alike, there are many common causes of motorcycle accidents.
 By identifying the most common causes, we can then work to better inform both motorists and motorcyclists to keep our highways and roads safer for everyone.

-Some of the most common causes of motorcycle accident include:
+Some of the most common causes of accidents with motorcycles include:

 - Unsafe lane changes: always provide ample warning before making a lane change.
 It’s more challenging for drivers to see motorcycles as they’re changing lanes, especially if it’s a sudden or abrupt shift.
-Accidents may also occur when motorcyclists ride between lanes, a maneuver known as “lane splitting.”
+Accidents may also occur when motorcyclists ride between lanes.
+This maneuver is known as “lane splitting.”

-- Speeding: driving above the posted speed limit makes it much more difficult for you to slow down or come to a complete stop.
-Speeding also makes it more difficult to safely respond to changing road conditions.
+- Speeding: driving above the posted speed limit makes it much more difficult to slow down or come to a complete stop.
+Speeding also makes it more difficult to respond safely to changing road conditions.

 - Driving under the influence: even just one alcoholic beverage can impair your ability to safely operate a motorcycle.
 Alcohol or drugs can slow your reaction time and impair your motor skills and critical thinking ability.

 - Sudden stops: sudden stops are hazardous for motorcycle riders, which is why a motorcyclist should never closely tailgate a motor vehicle.
 Data show that rear-end collisions account for a large portion of motorcycle accidents.